dd32/td-gh-ex/readme.txt

  = Upload the entire folder (redpro) to your server via FTP and place it in the /wp-content/themes/ folder.
  = Do not change the directory name.
  = The template files should be there now: /wp-content/themes/redpro/index.php (example).

 3. Log into your WP admin panel and click on "Appearance".
 Go to "Themes" tab.
 4. Now click on "redpro" to activate the theme.
 5. Complete all of the required inputs in the theme Options page (in the WP admin panel) and click "Save".

-6. Change Logo and Favicon:
+6. Change Logo, Favicon, Copyright Text and Blog Layout :
  = Login to your wp-admin area and go to Appearance -> Theme Options.
  = Select "Basic Settings" Tab.
- = Upload the logo, that you require & Enter Introduction text for right of Your Theme.
+ = Upload the logo and Favicon of your website.
+ = Change Copyright Text which appears in the Footer of the website.
+ = Blog Layout can also be changed for Blog page.
+Blog page can have 3 layouts : Full Width , with Right Sidebar and with Left Sidebar.

 7. Social Media:
  = Login to your wp-admin area and go to Appearance -> Theme Options.
  = Select "Social Settings" tab
- = Here you can add your Facebook, Twitter, Linkedin, Youtube and RSS id which appears at the top.
+ = Here you can add your Facebook and Twitter which appears in the rightmost footer.